Youth Messaging Campaign

 The messaging was then converted into public art in 2021 by a collaboration between artist Corrine James and our youth, with the phrases being translated into Lingit and stenciled along with James’ formline designs on the walls of local schools and youth spaces.

-The HTL coalition hosts an LGBTQ2+ support group called Spicy Water at the Zach Gordon Youth Center.
+In partnership with NAMI Juneau and the City and Borough of Juneau, HTL coalition hosts an LGBTQ2+ social space at the Zach Gordon Youth Center.
 For more information, email firstname.lastname@example.org.